lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- Including centered body mass index, followup visit, and the random term in the formula, run the model with the original dataset.
+- Include body mass index (scaled), followup visit, and subject ID in the formula, then run the model with the original dataset.

 `@hint`
 - The model formula is the same as the previous exercises, but using the original dataset.